 What do modern children do to have fun?
 In what seems to be a world-wide phenomenon the answer has become increasingly the same — they play with computers.
 Japanese elementary schools have started to receive basic training in personal computers and it is not difficult to imagine these children, with total computer literacy, swimming smoothly in the cyberspace of the future.
 With the help of correspondence and transportation development techniques, ideally, Japan’s future adults will become literally 'international' and 'intercultural.'

-Kyoto has been a central point of focus for Japanese culture since ancient times and is probably the one place all foreign tourists visit.
-One of Kyoto Visitor's Guide's main aims is to introduce the living, traditional culture of Kyoto, with its roots going back over 1200 years.
+Kyoto, with its roots going back over 1200 years, has been a central point of focus for Japanese society & culture since ancient times and is probably the one place all foreign tourists visit.
 For non-Japanese, when it comes to Japanese culture, many naturally think of things like traditional theatre, art, clothing and fabrics, and gardens.
 However, what is should never be forgotten is, Japan’s popular, grass-roots culture.

 May in general and May 3rd in particular is children’s month in Japan.
 Here are a few of the old traditional games and past times most Japanese children and, of course adults, are familiar with.
 These games and amusements are fun, maybe there’s something here that you can teach your children or friends.